irishreilly/nomad-wsl/README.md

 ### Nomad Infrastructure

-* You can launch a CMD window and then execute wsl, which assumes you set Ubuntu as your default distro.
+* Launch a CMD window as admin (right click it) then execute wsl, assuming you set Ubuntu as your default distro.
 * The infra/nomad-install.sh script in this repo can then be executed from within the Ubuntu distribution.
 * If problems arise, review the logs that show up in the console window.
 Use another window to troubleshoot.
 * Note that you can view your Linux distribution's file system through Windows Explorer when working with files.